What to Eat in Clementi: The Westies Choice

 In what to eat in Clementi, Joo Chiat Prawn Mee has been known for its wide variety of Indian-Muslim food since 1983.
 You can find their restaurant at the junction of Crane Road & Carpmael Road.
 The owner, Madam Lee, had to close it down in 2015 to take care of her husband.
 However, in 2019, she returned and re-opened it with her son-in-law.
 You can visit them at Blk 503 West Coast Drive #01-35 Ayer Rajah Food Centre Singapore.

 Prawn Noodle soup

 Prawn Mee is their main dish.
 You have an option to order it dry or with soup.
-You can also add pork rib or pigs tail.
+You can also add pork rib or pig tail.
 That is why I recommend that you try their prawn noodle soup first.
 I usually prefer dry prawn noodles, but the prawn noodle soup here is amazing!
 Joo Chiat Prawn Mee’s soup gives out a warm and comforting feeling.
 It is a boost of savoury flavours and the sweetness of the prawns.
-After trying this hearty bowl of prawn noodles, I can say that this is by far my favourite!
+After trying this hearty bowl of prawn noodles, I can say this is my favourite!

 Ah Ma Lor Mee

-Ah, Ma Lor Mee’s menu includes Fish Lor Mee, which is one of their popular dishes.
+Ah Ma Lor Mee’s menu includes Fish Lor Mee, which is one of their popular dishes.
 They served it with a good portion of yellow noodles with a flavourful sauce.
 One thing that I look forward to when trying a new lor mee is the gravy.
 It’s packed with flavour that I can never get out of my head.
 And their gravy is not very starchy and not watery.